There is no active recruitment for board positions at this time.

 - The Act allows for 11 board members: 8 members to be appointed by the City of Kingston and 3 members to be appointed by the County of Frontenac.
 The majority of members shall be qualified citizen appointees as specified in the Act, therefore no more than 3 elected officials represent the City of Kingston and no more than 1 elected official represents the County of Frontenac.

-- Must be a Canadian citizen, and at least eighteen years old
+- Must be least eighteen years old

 - Must be a resident of the City of Kingston, or the County of Frontenac

 - May not be employed by the Library Board, nor by the City or County or any of the affected municipalities

 - To November 30, 2022; may be reappointed for one or more further terms of four years.

 - None; allowable expenses only